 Kalamazoo College invites applications for a tenure track position beginning in Fall 2022 at the assistant professor level in the Anthropology and Sociology Department.
 We invite applications from sociologists or geographers with expertise in survey research methods.
 Area of research is open, but an international focus is desired.
 As a truly joint department, all courses offered blur disciplinary boundaries.

-The successful candidate will demonstrate a high aptitude for and interest in undergraduate teaching, including contributing to the College’s “Shared Passages” core curriculum (first-year, sophomore, and senior seminars), a commitment to the liberal arts, and a desire to involve undergraduates in scholarship both in and out of the classroom.
-Ph.D. in Sociology or a related discipline (or evidence it will be completed by September 1, 2022) is required.
+The successful candidate will have demonstrated a high aptitude for and interest in undergraduate teaching, including contributing to the College’s “Shared Passages” core curriculum (first-year, sophomore, and senior seminars), a commitment to the liberal arts, and a desire to involve undergraduates in scholarship both in and out of the classroom.
+Ph.D. in Sociology, Geography, or a related discipline (or evidence it will be completed by September 1, 2022) is required.

-Completed applications received by October 1, 2020 will receive full consideration, with later applications reviewed as needed until the position is filled.
+Completed applications received by October 1, 2021 will receive full consideration, with later applications reviewed as needed until the position is filled.
 Submit a cover letter, curriculum vitae, detailed statement of teaching philosophy and goals, description of scholarly interests, a diversity and inclusion statement, and undergraduate and graduate transcripts (unofficial acceptable) in PDF format below.

-.
 Kalamazoo College encourages candidates who will contribute to the cultural diversity of the College to apply and to identify themselves if they wish.
 Equal Opportunity Employer.

 If you have questions about the search, contact:

-Adriana Garriga-Lopez, Search Chair
+Francisco Villegas, Search Chair